 Diabetic patients under a retinal screening program and Glaucoma and ocular hypertensive patients under the care of the HES or a community pathway should be seen 2yearly for eye tests providing that they are not having any problems with their eyes and have no other ocular co-morbidities that that are not being monitored elsewhere.

 Of interest also was the advised recall for family history of Glaucoma (FHG) patients.
 The NHS England newsletter states ‘ It is recommended to counsel patients that glaucoma is a slowly progressing condition and an earlier GOS sight test is not necessary.
 Currently, NICE guidelines state hospital patients’ reassessment intervals of 18-24months for patients with ocular hypertension and 12-18months for patients with suspect glaucoma.
 It is therefore unnecessary for a patient with no abnormal ocular findings to have a GOS sight test every year unless there are other clinical reasons for this’.

 Patients presenting earlier than the minimum interval specified in the 2002 memorandum of understanding and who need an eye test can be seen under the NHS as long as an appropriate early retest code is recorded on the GOS1 form.

 Interestingly, those patients on a 2year recall who want their eyes checking annually for reassurance can have this done privately but not on the NHS.
 Optometrists can complete and record an ‘ocular health check’ and not refract the patient.
 This is therefore not deemed a full sight test and so does not interfere with the patient’s GOS eligibility for their 2yearly NHS sight test.
 The record must state clearly the services provided.

 Next LOC meeting

-The next LOC meeting will take place on Tuesday 4th July 2017 at 7pm at the Crown Hotel, Boroughbridge.
+The date of the next LOC meeting will be held on Tuesday 21st January 2020 at the Crown Hotel, Boroughbridge.
 A 6.30pm buffet for a 7pm start.